meilisearch/specifications/text/0032-distinct-attribute.md

 Without setting `product_id` as a distinct attribute, a search with `t-shirt` as a query will return the two documents.

-It can be useful to display one product per color variation as a search result for example.
-But as your number of products variations grows over time, you might want to display only one result as a top search result, mostly for UI concerns.
+It can be useful to display one product per color variation as a search result but as your number of products variations grows over time, you might want to display only one result as a top search result, mostly for UI concerns.
 It's in this case that the distinct attribute finds all its interest.

 Setting `product_id` as a distinct attribute will discard all others documents having the same value for `product_id` from the search result.